IDARETW/mw120rproxy/README.md

 # MW120R Custom Maps

+This project is made open source with the goal of providing a modding base for others who want to play, experiement with, and iterate on the code.

 Load CoD4 custom maps in **MW2019 Replay 1.20.4.7623265**.
 Includes normal Local Play map selection, a game console, and tools for converting downloaded maps or building maps from Radiant.

 ## Requirements